rxdu/libxmotion/planning/docs/doxygen/mainpage.md

 ### c.
 Memory Management

 When a Graph object goes out of scope, its destructor function will recycle memory allocated for this its vertices and edges.
-However, **the graph doesn't recycle memoery allocated for the node that each vertex is associated with**.
+However, **the graph doesn't recycle memory allocated for the node that each vertex is associated with**.
 In the square grid example, the graph doesn't assume the square grid also becomes useless when the graph itself is destructed.
 The **square grid** should be responsible for recycling the memory allocated for its square cells when it becomes of no use.
 Thus in the above simple example, we will need to do the following operation to free the memory at the end.

 ~~~
 // delete objects of ExampleNode